roboticsmgci/old-mgcirobotics-site/gallery.md

 ---
-description: Here are some photos and videos from our past events
+description: Here you can view photos and videos from our past events along with a short description for each
 title: Gallery
 ---